piptouque/imac3_td_digital_geometry/answer_sheets/td1.md

 ![SquareHull](../res/ConvexHullSquare.png)

-The results are good for already convex polygons, as expected.
+The results are good for the digitalised convex shapes (which are not always convex themselves, for instance the Disc is only starred).
+Indeed, the error that we get are due solely to the digitalisation process.
 However, using any other shapes would introduce an error.
 For instance, using shapes with holes, or any concave shape.